cortinah/hockeystick/README.md

   - While all data is compiled from reliable sources, I am not a climate scientist.
-I am building `hockeystick` because of my interest in tracking climate data and making it available to the community.
+I am building `hockeystick` because of my interest in tracking climate data and making it easily available to the community.
   - Here are some online resources I have found very helpful to learn more about climate science:
   - MIT edX Global Warming Science.